Bernie Sanders on Privacy & Digital Rights

 Want to know more about the case for net neutrality?
-Check out the Electronic Frontier Foundation.
+Check out the Electronic Frontier Foundation or watch this video:

 Why is this an issue?
 How is net neutrality in danger?

-For the last five years, Congress has introduced several industry-backed bills regarding copyright infringement and intellectual property rights.
-While the bills were supported by entertainment and publishing groups, they were often opposed by public advocacy groups like the Electronic Frontier Foundation (EFF), the Wikimedia Foundation, and numerous tech companies.
+Congress introduced several industry-backed bills regarding copyright infringement and intellectual property rights: Counterfeits Act (COICA), Protect IP Act (PIPA), the Anti-Counterfeiting Trade Agreement (ACTA).
+The bills were supported by entertainment and publishing groups, but were opposed by public advocacy groups like the Electronic Frontier Foundation (EFF), the Wikimedia Foundation, and numerous tech companies.

 What are all these bills and agreements even about?
 And why is there so much opposition against them?

 The bill that started it all was the Combating Online Infringement and Counterfeits Act (COICA), introduced in 2010.
-It was the first dedicated bill that allowed the federal government to shut down a website if copyright infringement was deemed “central to the activity” of the site.
-It would allow the U.S. Attorney General essentially a nuclear option to turn websites “off”.
+The bill allowed the government to turn a website “off” if it decided copyright infringement was deemed “central to the activity” of the site.
 Wired called it one of the “most draconian laws ever considered to combat digital piracy.”
-While it died in Congress, it was rewritten as the Protect IP Act in 2011.
+COICA died in Congress, it was rewritten in 2011 as the Protect IP Act.

-The Protect IP Act (PIPA) would have forced search engines, Domain Name System (DNS) providers, and internet advertising firms to “remove or disable access” to websites that the U.S. Department of Justice deemed to be distributing copyright material.
-CNET called it an “Internet death penalty,” and the way the proposal was worded meant sites like WikiLeaks could be disabled from being accessed in the United States.
-Decision on this bill was postponed.
+The Protect IP Act (PIPA) would have forced search engines, Domain Name System (DNS) providers, and internet advertising firms to “remove or disable access” to websites that the government decided was distributing copyrighted material.
+The wording of the bill meant access to sites like WikiLeaks could be blocked in the U.S.

-Later that year the Stop Online Piracy Act (SOPA) was introduced.
-While it had strong bipartisan support in the House of Representatives and the Senate, it received a strong backlash from technology companies like Wikipedia, Google, and more than 7,000 other websites for threatening free speech.
-As the Electronic Frontier Foundation explained, this bill would allow for the removal of non-copyright infringing speech by creating an internet blacklist.
+Later that year, the Stop Online Piracy Act (SOPA) was introduced with strong bipartisan support in the House and the Senate.
+However, there was strong opposition to the bill from technology companies like Wikipedia, Google, and more than 7,000 other websites.
+As the Electronic Frontier Foundation explained, this bill threatened free speech because it would allow for the removal of non-copyright infringing speech by creating an internet blacklist.

 The Anti-Counterfeiting Trade Agreement (ACTA) was discussed secretly from 2007 to 2010 between several countries such as the U.S., the E.U., Switzerland, Japan, and others.
 Critics said that ACTA “leaves the door open for countries to force internet service providers to police their own customers” and that it could lead to “widespread monitoring of the internet, and breaches of individual’s rights to privacy.”
-It was rejected by the E.U. in 2012.
-However, at this time the official White House position is in support of ACTA.
+It was rejected by the E.U. in 2012, but President Obama continued to support ACTA.